 From 2008 to 2016, JT was the contact person for NPL on the Technical Committee for Electricity and Magnetism (TC-EM) of the European Association of National Metrology Institutes (EURAMET), and convenor of the EURAMET DC quantum metrology experts group from 2010-2016, and a member of several international working groups.

-In 2017, JT was appointed as our new Director of Research.
+In 2017, JT was appointed as NPL's Research Director.

 - Time-of-Flight measurements of single-electron wave packets in quantum-Hall edge states